ib-frida/ib-frida/README.md

 - 🌱 I’m currently learning **at DataCamp**

-- 👨‍💻 All of my projects are available at [https://ibarra-digital.webflow.io/](https://ibarra-digital.webflow.io/)

 - 💬 Ask me about **Marketing, Gender studies, Technology**

 - 📫 How to reach me **ifrida117@gmail.com**